Lagoon Sludge Removal Tubes

-Question: I am looking for lagoon sludge removal tubes.
+Question: I am looking for lagoon sludge dewatering tubes.
 I have a lagoon that is full of sludge, and I need to dewater it.
-I saw that you have dewatering bags as well as larger dewatering tubes.
+I saw that you have dewatering bags as well as larger sludge dewatering tubes.
 How is the water collected outside the bag?
 We are currently sending 20 truckloads of material to a lagoon.

-Answer: The collection and distribution of your lagoon can depend on the type of sediment or sludge you are collecting out of the tube, as well as where you plan to place this water.
+Answer: The collection and distribution of your lagoon sludge can depend on the type of sediment or sludge you are collecting out of the tube, as well as where you plan to place this water.
 Typically when dewatering a site or lagoon, sediment will be stored inside the tube while filtered water is directed to a retention area or reservoir.

-Filtered Runoff from Geotextile Dewatering Tubes
+Filtered Runoff from Sludge Dewatering Tubes

 Depending on your location for sludge dewatering, filtered runoff from geotextile tubes can be directed to several possible locations.